ciaraosull/project-1-mindfulness/README.md

 * The Page not Found 404.html was also checked by entering in a mistake in the url bar.
 Once taken to the 404 page the link there was checked that it took the user back to the main site.

+* Google Chrome's built in Developer Tool was used to inspect page elements throughout the build and helped debug issues within the HTML code and CSS styles.

 ### Interesting Issues & Bugs Found

 1. **Sign Up Section:**